GCSEEnglish

 Key Concepts

-• 1Identify the themes and ideas presented in each text.
+• 1Identify themes and messages in each text.

-• 3Consider the context in which each text was written.
+• 3Consider the context and purpose of each text.

 Simple Explanation